https://pincious.com/Wayy Too Early Fantasy Football Love List For 2020

 I know, I know, it isn’t even March yet.
 The 2020 NFL Draft is still another couple months away and the free agency still hasn’t taken place.
 A lot is certain to change between now and the summer, but it is never too early to start thinking about the next fantasy football season right?

 I try to constantly be thinking about which players I’m going to be going after and which players I’m going to be passing on for the upcoming season.
 With at least another six months until fantasy drafts are underway, I’m almost sure to change my mind several times.
 As ADP’s begin to take shape and settle into place, I’ll make adjustments here and there, but it is always good to get a head start on everything.
-So here are some of the players I love right now for the upcoming 2020 fantasy season.
+So here are some of the players I love right now for the upcoming 2020 fantasy season we are even getting the team members new lapel pins for the season.

 - Davante Adams